viedoc/custom-reports/example-reports/README.md

 # Example reports
 [return to root README](../README.md)

 > The example 'use case' reports have been developed for the [Phase II study design template](./StudyDesign_VIEDOC-PHASE-II-TEMPLATE_2.0.xml) included in this directory.
 Some reports depend on a more specialised design, which will be included in the folder.
-These examples also demonstrate testing and QC of custom reports, using test cases.
+These examples also demonstrate to a variable degree testing and QC of custom reports.

 ## Contents:
 - [Ongoing Adverse Events](./ongoing-AEs/ongoingAEs.R): how to select data that fulfills certain criteria (adverse events that were recorded as ongoing) and data sorting.
 - [Treatment-related Severe Adverse Events](./treatment-related-SAEs/treatmentRelatedSAEs.R): how to select data that fulfills certain criteria (adverse events that were recorded as (possibly) treatment-related and serious) and summarising the data by site.
 - [Serious Adverse Events by demographics](./demographics-SAEs/saeDemographics.R): select data that fulfills certain criteria (adverse events that were recorded as serious) and how to combine this with data from a different form (in this case, a few data points from the Demographics form).